barracudanetworks/jobrunner/README.md

-# PHP Cron Daemon
+# PHP Job Runner
-A library to make cron jobs with PHP easy.
+A library to make runnable jobs with PHP easy.
 The library also supports creating jobs that have children backed by our PHP Fork Daemon.

 ## Usage
 Create your jobs and extend ``Job`` or ``ForkingJob`` for work that will need to be in forked processes.